hkim07/extract_misinformation_candidate_tweets/README.md

 ### References
 Reimers, N., & Gurevych, I. (2019, November).
 Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP) (pp. 3973-3983).

-## COVID-19 misinformation about use of antibiotics
+## Procedures used for the manuscript

 ### Data collection (Jan 1 - Mar 31, 2020)
 #### For replies